Copyright © 1999–2019 FastMail Pty Ltd

 blog.yourdomain.comhosted on another server.

-Follow our domain set up instructions, making sure you choose the first option in step (4) and host your name servers at FastMail.
-Once this is done, we will publish default DNS records (see above) for your domain.
-You can then use the Advanced → Custom DNS screen to change the DNS records for your domain to whatever you want.
+Follow our domain set up instructions, Once this is done, we will publish default DNS records (see above) for your domain.
+You can then use the Settings → Domains, edit your domain, then change the DNS records for your domain to whatever you want.
 Currently we support creating A, MX, CSV, CNAME, SRV, TXT and SPF records.
 We may add more in the future.

 FastMail supports wildcard DNS records for subdomains using the standard